Zero-sum squares in $\{-1, 1\}$-matrices with low discrepancy: Proof

 \begin{observation} Let $M$ be an $n \times n $ $\{-1,1\}$-matrix with no zero-sum squares, and suppose that $a_{i,i} = 1$ for every $i \in [n]$.
 Then at least one of $a_{i,j}$ and $a_{j,i}$ is 1.
 In particular, $a_{i,j} + a_{j,i} \geq 0$ for all $1 \leq i ,j \leq n$. \end{observation}

-The final lemma we will need to prove Theorem \ref{thm:low-bound} is a variation on Claims 1 and 2 from \cite{arevalo2020zero}.
-The main difference between Lemma \ref{lem:submatrix} and the result used by Ar\'evalo, Montejano and Rold\'an-Pensado is that we will always find a square submatrix.
-This simplifies the proof of Theorem \ref{thm:low-bound}.
+The final lemma we will use to prove Theorem \ref{thm:low-bound} is a variation on Claim 11 from \cite{arevalo2021zero}.
+The main difference between Lemma \ref{lem:submatrix} and the result used by Ar\'evalo, Montejano and Rold\'an-Pensado is that we will always find a square submatrix, which simplifies the proof of Theorem \ref{thm:low-bound}.